Giovanni Conso: Academic and judicial activity

-Graduated in law in Turin in 1945, he was a pupil of Francesco Antolisei.
-Lawyer, university professor, he taught criminal procedure in the law faculties of the Universities of Genoa, Urbino, Turin, of the Sapienza University of Rome and of the LUMSA of Rome.
+Graduated in law in Turin in 1945, and he was a pupil of Francesco Antolisei.
+Lawyer, and university professor, he taught criminal procedure in the law faculties of the Universities of Genoa, Urbino, Turin, of the Sapienza University of Rome and of the LUMSA of Rome.
 He was emeritus professor of Criminal Procedure at the University of Turin.

 From 1974 to 1976 he was vice president of the commission led by Gian Domenico Pisapia at the Ministry of Grace and Justice which drafted a draft code of criminal procedure that never came to approval.
 Part of the content of this text is transferred to the criminal procedure code drawn up between 1987 and 1988 by a second commission chaired by Pisapia.
 The new code came into force in 1989 and is still in force, albeit significantly modified.

 A "lay" member (because he was elected by parliament in joint session) of the High Council of the Judiciary from 1976 to 1981, he was its vice-president during the last months of his mandate following the resignation of Ugo Zilletti.

 Appointed constitutional judge by the President of the Italian Republic Sandro Pertini on January 25, 1982, he swears on February 3, 1982.
 He was elected President of the Italian Constitutional Court on October 18, 1990, exercising his functions since October 23, 1990.
 He left office due to the expiry of his mandate on February 3, 1991.

 Politics

 He was the official candidate of the Democratic Party of the Left in the fourteenth ballot of the 1992 Italian presidential election.
-He served as Minister of grace and justice from 12 February 1993 to 9 May 1994, as an expression of the Catholic area but without belonging to any political party.
+He served as Minister of Grace and Justice from 12 February 1993 to 9 May 1994, as an expression of the Catholic area but without belonging to any political party.

 He was appointed Minister in place of Claudio Martelli in the Amato I Cabinet, and was reconfirmed in the subsequent Ciampi government.

-The first important measure of Giovanni Conso, taken on February 21, 1993, at the suggestion of the Minister of the Interior Nicola Mancino, was the revocation of a decree of his predecessor who had introduced the article 41-bis in Neapolitan prisons.
+The first important measure of Giovanni Conso, taken on 21 February 1993, at the suggestion of the Minister of the Interior Nicola Mancino, was the revocation of a decree of his predecessor who had introduced the article 41-bis in Neapolitan prisons.
 In an interview with the journalist Sandro Ruotolo in 2018, the then director of the Department of Prison Administration Nicolò Amato, speaking of this provision, states that he opened a door through which the State-Mafia Pact passed.